dotterweide/dotterweide/README.md

 [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.txt) or higher.
 Over time, this project will diverge more and more from the original code base.

+The demo is subject to GPL v3 due to the inclusion of [Submin](https://git.iem.at/sciss/Submin).

 ## building

 The project build with [sbt](http://www.scala-sbt.org/) with the main Scala version being 2.12.x.